What documents are required for bank business loans?

 Some lenders require a Uniform Commercial Code (UCC) lien filing to formalize their right to your collateral if you default.
 The lender should generate this as a part of your loan’s closing documents, so you are not responsible for creating it.

-Be sure to retain a copy, though, and apply for a lien release once you’ve repaid your loan.
+Remember to retain a copy and apply for a lien release once you’ve repaid your loan.

 Documents for an SBA loan from a bank

-Certain SBA loans will require additional documentation or forms for a to apply.
-These loans can be applied for through traditional banks, though they are funded differently from conventional business loans.
+Certain SBA loans will require additional business loan documents or forms to apply.
+You can apply for these loans through traditional banks, though they are funded differently from conventional business loans.

 SBA 7(a) loans are the most common type of SBA loan.
 For these applications, in addition to SBA-specific forms like Form 413 and Form 1920 and the documents listed above, applicants will want to include: